 Another very important goal of yours is to develop a parenting plan where your children will have regular contact with each of you.
 Children equally love both parents and become extremely anxious when their parents are arguing in front of them.
 Therefore, the quantity and quality of the time the children spend with each parent is essential to a healthy post-separation and post-divorce adjustment for them.

 A few rules to keep in mind:

-Try to agree upon a plan for the time sharing that is realistic and flexible.
+Try to agree upon a plan for time sharing that is realistic and flexible.
 It should fit with your schedule and with that of your children, including after school activities, vacations, holidays and other significant events in your lives.
-Also, consider the fact that children at different ages have different needs and therefore will require different parenting plans.
-One of the advantages of the divorce mediation process is that you can always adjust your parenting plan as your children grow older.
+Also, consider the fact that children at different ages have different needs and therefore require different parenting plans.
+One of the advantages of the divorce mediation process is that you can always adjust your parenting plan as your children grow.

-Once a parenting plan is developed, try to stick with the established schedule, even if it is difficult at first.
-This will build trust between you and the other parent and it will provide stability for the children.
+Once a parenting plan is developed, try to stick with the schedule, even if it is difficult at first.
+This will build trust between you and the other parent and it provides stability for the children.